snavyaakshitha/Syllabus-Generator-/README.md

 * **Efficiency:** By centralizing syllabus management, the project aims to improve administrative efficiency within universities.
 It provides comprehensive support for syllabus creation, modification, and dissemination.

+**Conclusion**

-**Conclusion:** The Syllabus Generator offers a centralized repository for syllabus management, benefiting both professors and program chairs.
+The Syllabus Generator offers a centralized repository for syllabus management, benefiting both professors and program chairs.
 Its implementation reduces manual effort, ensures data accuracy, and enhances overall administrative efficiency within universities.